Last Updated on

 From Villains to Heroes

-Rather than superheroes or sports icons, who are admired for their gifts, we need to encourage appreciation for those who are heroes because of their courage.
-They show that you don’t need wealth, special skills, influence, or superpowers in order to be a hero.
+Unlike appreciating superheroes or sports icons, who are admired for their gifts, Zimbardo says we need to encourage an appreciation for those who are heroes because of their courage, like Darby.

-In addition to promoting everyday heroes, Zimbardo has created a wealth of research surrounding the topic of heroism.
-He has found common characteristics amongst people who have committed heroic acts, including being a volunteer, well educated, and having survived a prior disaster.
+In addition to highlighting everyday heroes, Zimbardo has created a wealth of research surrounding the topic of heroism.
+He found common characteristics amongst people who have committed heroic acts, including a history of volunteering, being well-educated, and surviving a prior disaster.

-In conducting his research on heroism, Zimbardo found that most people are neither good nor evil but are just neutral and passive.
-A large goal of Zimbardo’s project is to remove indifference, which allows evil to exist.
+In conducting his research on heroism, Zimbardo found that most people are neither good nor evil, but are instead just neutral and passive.
+A large goal of Zimbardo’s project is to reduce indifference, which Zimbardo says allows evil to exist.

 “We must learn that passively to accept an unjust system is to cooperate with that system, and thereby to become a participant in its evil.”

-Indeed, we can look at Zimbardo’s own prison experiment as a prime example.
-Only a third of the prison guards were observed to be sadistic while the majority was passively complying with the impulses of the sadistic guards.
-Many posit that if we were able to look at Nazi Germany, we would see this same trend amongst soldiers in Hitler’s regime.
+We can look at Zimbardo’s own prison experiment as a prime example.
+Only one-third of the student prison guards were observed to be sadistic, while the rest passively complied with the minority’s sadistic impulses.

-This overview is by no means comprehensive, and I encourage you to learn more about one of modern psychology’s most influential members through any of the TED talk links below or through one of his books.
+This overview is by no means comprehensive, and you can learn more about one of the most influential researchers in modern psychology by watching any of the TED Talks embedded below, or by reading one of his many books.